inspectit-docker/cmr/README.md

 $ docker run -d --name inspectIT-CMR -p 8182:8182 -p 9070:9070 inspectit/cmr
 ```

 This starts a CMR with default configuration (meaningful for most setups).
-The image is created with all necessary volumes to provide persistent data storage. (see the volumes section for more detail)
+The image is created with all necessary volumes to provide persistent data storage. (see the [volumes section](#volumes) for more detail)

+Now get the inspectIT client from our [download page](http://www.inspectit.eu/download-inspectit/), remember to choose the correct version (Windows, Linux or Mac, 32bit or 64bit). **The release version has to match the version of your CMR** (see section [Running a specific version of the CMR](#running-a-specific-version-of-the-cmr))

 ## Configuration